ohioinfosec/www.ohioinfosec.org/_posts/2019-07-07-2019-oisf-anniversary-conference.md

 #### I'd like to know about CEUs/CPEs.
 Could you tell me more?

-Attendees will earn 6 CEU/CPE's for this event.
+Registered attendees requesting CEU/CPEs will earn 6 CEU/CPE's for this event.

 #### I have another question about the conference.
 Could you answer it?